Wolvinny/RavyAPI/README.md

 If your token is invalid, this will throw an InvalidTokenException

 ### Fetching Token data
 The first thing i'd recommend to do is to check your scopes to know which routes you have access to.
-You can view your scopes when your token application was accepted, or but using the Token class
+You can view your scopes when your token application was accepted, or by using the Token class
 ```java
 String[] scopes = api.getToken().getScopes();
 ```